Everything You Need to Know About 1p Per Hour Electric Heaters

 Marketing vs. Reality

-The "1p per hour" claim is often more of a marketing tactic than a guarantee, based on theoretic conditions that may not reflect real-world usage.
+The "1p per hour" claim is often more of a marketing tactic than a guarantee, based on theoretical conditions that may not reflect real-world usage.

 Oversimplification